SteveBarnett/Remixing/doing/_posts/2023-02-09-break-the-illusion-of-separateness-of-anything-you-can-notice.md

 ---
-title: Break the illusion of separateness of anything you can notice
+title: Break the illusion of separateness of anything you can notice.
 tags: mindfulness self
 ---